stsievert/jem-press/content/bugs.md

 * The menu background color doesn't go to the bottom of the screen if content lengthy (ie, as in [getting started](getting_started.html)).
 * Menu image still not perfectly centered.

+## Versions
+* 0.1: Initial release, almost ready for consumption.
+Docs in decent shape, command-line options working, mobile-friendly, $\LaTeX$ support and more.
+To
+  add:
+    * move menu column background to bottom of page, regardless of content height.
+    * center menu image